preetammnaik/preetammnaik/README.md

 - 👋 Hi, I’m @preetammnaik
-- 👀 I’m interested in Software Development, Web Development, Data Analytics, Data Science
+- 👀 I’m interested in  Data Analytics, Data Science,Software Development
-- 🌱 I’m currently learning Data Science and Cloud Techniques
+- 🌱 I’m currently learning Data Science and Development Techniques
-- 📫 How to reach me via email (preetam.naikk@gmail.com)

 <!---
 preetammnaik/preetammnaik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.